ProfessorMOB/braille-art-aesthetics/README.md

 # braille-art-dot-inverter

+IMPORTANT: I really need to update this readme because I changed the code so much it doesn't do what it says here, I mean it still does but it won't work until I make it so myself, so if you want older functionality, change to a different commit

 ## A tool to reverse braille unicode art black to/from white

 So I was going about my day, and I realized, "HEY!
 WHY CAN'T I FREAKING HAVE INVERTED VERSIONS OF MY BRAILLE UNICODE ART???"
 Zero apologies, btw